ruoshan/lua-resty-jump-consistent-hash/README.md

 ## Jump Consisten Hash for luajit
-a simple implementation of [this paper](http://arxiv.org/pdf/1406.2294.pdf).
+A simple implementation of [this paper](http://arxiv.org/pdf/1406.2294.pdf).

+## Features
+- small memory footprint and fast
+- consistence is maintained through servers' updating

 ## Installation
 ```